spatie/laravel-csp/README.md

 #### To an external url

 Any violations against the policy can be reported to a given url.
-You can set that url in the `report_uri` key of the `csp` config file.
+You can set that url in the `report_to` key of the `csp` config file.
 A great service that is specifically built for handling these violation reports is [http://report-uri.io/](http://report-uri.io/).

 ### Testing